Over One Hundred Books in Ten Months

 What I'd Do Differently

 Still going.
 Still building.
-The factory doesn't stop when you love what you're making.
+The factory does not stop when you love what you are making.

 The Books